 As a translation agency, we often claim that it is essential to translate terminology consistently.
 But what exactly is terminology?
-And how is it relevant to you as a client?
-We will be happy to explain this.
+And why is it relevant for you as a client?
+We will explain it to you.

 Terminology is a collection of terms that are used in your company or field of business.
 Terms can be single words as well as word groups.
 They are usually specific to your company or field of business and can be divided into two main types: professional jargon and company-specific terms.

 Of course, every field of business has its own professional jargon; however, the terminology used in different companies within the same field of business may differ.
-In other words, it is possible that they use different terms to describe the same concept.
+In other words, they may use different terms to describe the same thing.
 In addition, every company has its own company culture and the jargon that goes with it.
 Even if you do not actively think about it, your company will have its own specific jargon to some degree.
 If you would like to convey your message in other languages, it is important to translate this jargon in such a way that it is consistent and clear to your target audience.

 Sometimes, terms can be translated literally and there will be little or no discussion about the correct translation.
-More often than not, however, terms may have multiple meanings with subtle differences between them.
+More often than not, however, terms may have multiple meanings with subtle differences.
 And as if that was not enough, company-specific terms can also consist of multiple words: for example, your company slogan.

 The essence is that the translator will regularly run into terminology while translating your text.
 When that happens, chances are that they have to choose between different possible translations.
 We will be happy to explain what you can do as a client to make such choices easier and to ensure that your translations match your visions, products and services right from the start.

 If you already have fixed translations for several terms in certain languages, you can share them with us.
-Our translators will then already be able to use them while working on the translation assignment.
-This terminology can be sent to us as an Excel file, for example, which can be directly imported into our online translation platform.
+Our translators will then already be able to use them while working on the translation.
+Terminology can be sent to us as an Excel file, for example, which can be directly imported into our online translation platform.

 The terminology you share with us can consist of professional jargon as well as your company-specific jargon.
 Of course, we will make sure to translate your terms linguistically correctly.
 If our language professionals have different suggestions, we will pass these on to you to ensure that we jointly achieve the best possible result for your texts.